uhop/dynamodb-toolkit/README.md

 # Versions

+- 1.11.0 *New style of batches, support for transactional consistency checks.*
 - 1.10.6 *Bugfix in `applyTransaction()`.*
 - 1.10.5 *Added generic implementations of compound operations.*
 - 1.10.4 *Added `checkExistence()` helper.*